-Joyce Vincent was a 38-year-old woman from London with a family and friends.
+Joyce Carol Vincent was a 38-year-old woman in London with a family and friends.
 So why did it take over two years for people to realize she had died?

 Picture this: you walk into an apartment that is on the messy side with piles of unopened mail by the door and a sink full of dishes.
 There’s a glow from the television playing BBC1 and a pile of wrapped Christmas presents waiting to be sent out.

 This was the state of the apartment that belonged to Joyce Vincent when officials from a north London housing association entered it.
 Vincent was there too.
 However, she was almost entirely unidentifiable.
 Her body was mostly decomposed, as she had been dead for just over two years.

-Vincent lived in London in a bedsit, a type of social housing in the United Kingdom.
-The officials who came to her apartment on Jan.
-5, 2006 were there to repossess it due to unpaid rent.
+Joyce Carol Vincent lived in London in a bedsit, a type of social housing in the United Kingdom.
+The officials who came to her apartment on January 5, 2006, were there to repossess it due to unpaid rent.
 Though, it’s estimated that she died sometime in December of 2003.

 Neighbors didn’t really know her, thus didn’t really notice her absence.
 The only detectable thing was a bad smell, which they attributed to garbage bins below the apartment.

 Vincent was found on the floor, clutching a shopping bag.
 Because her remains were mostly skeletal, she was only able to be identified through dental records.
 It also had been too long to determine a cause of death, though police suggested she died of natural causes after a criminal investigation ruled out any foul play.
 Vincent reportedly had asthma and it’s been speculated that she may have had an attack.

 With a cause of death essentially placed, only one question remained: how could someone be dead for two years and no one notices?